 Even if one side or other has credible assumptions, hypotheses just do not work that way.
 Danto allows simple statements, such as a title or year of origin, to distinguish works and to govern their meaning.
 That stipulates a rule for interpreting art: read the title.
 However, one then needs a rule to interpret the rule, as Wittgenstein noted, and what a chain of rules it would have to be!
 Digital art may claim to incorporate the rules, but it, too, in turn spins out metaphors of virtual realities.

 A title can precede a work, before the act of creation takes its own course.
 It can follow the work, as a catalog enumeration or a lame excuse.
 It can carry irony, misunderstanding, or a charge.
 No wonder critics talk about the intentional fallacy—the mistake of looking past art for some conscious, momentary intentions.

 Even apart from such puzzles, watch what real gallery-goers do.
 Titles do not matter half so much.
-As I ducked in and out of open studios and alternative spaces the other weekend, few of us stopped to read one.
+As I ducked in and out of open studios and alternative spaces the other weekend, few of us stopped to read one—although on other days I rely no end on press releases and press kits.
 Did I miss the important stuff?
 Frankly, I doubt it.

 If Danto's hypotheses sound suspicious, the counterattack only makes matters worse.
 It distrusts hypotheses too much.
 In reality, art's guessing games will not go away.
 One continues to recall artists' lives and reconstruct their intentions, and one cannot explain intent as shorthand for the finer visual evidence.
 When I compare Gentileschi to Caravaggio, I have made a useful interpretation.
 I cannot convert it to a finite set of statements about her paintings' physical traits.